What Does it Mean to Study Psychology?

+Students wanting to pursue a degree in psychology can find programs available at every level.
 A doctoral degree usually is required for independent practice as a psychologist, and a master's or specialist degree is required to work as a school psychologist.
 A bachelor's degree in psychology, however, can open the door to assisting psychologists and other professionals in community mental health centers, vocational rehabilitation offices, and correctional programs, among other places.

 Bachelor's Degrees in Psychology

-- Physiological Psychology
+- Introduction to Clinical Psychology

-- Psychology of Stress
+- Foundations of Psychotherapy

 What Can You Do With a College Degree in Psychology?